mowbraysuburbs/Employee-Leave-Period-Opt/README.md

 ## Known Issues
 - [July](https://pypi.org/project/july/)'s Heatmap's days off colour bar can be confusion at times as it sometimes show float data types (e.g. 1.2, 1.4, 5.6, etc) when days should be integers.
+- Chosen leave days has to be greater than **zero** otherwise script will break
+- Keep number of leave days relatively small (< 10 days) for reasonable values

 ## References
 - **[July Documentation](https://pypi.org/project/july/)**